muqiuhan/swallow/README.md

 ### Run Build

-- Run `dune build` to build from source
+- Run `dune build --profile release` to build release version from source (or `dune build --profile dev` for dev)
 - Run `dune test` to run all test cases
 - Run `dune exec ocamlisp` to run the executable